Mapping the Coal Ash Contamination

 The 2015 CCR Rule contained a loophole exempting from any protections the “legacy” coal ash ponds located at retired power plants that closed before the effective date of the Rule (October 2015).
-These "legacy" ponds are not included in the data.
+These "legacy" ponds are included on a separate map.

 In August 2018, the D.C.
 Circuit Court of Appeals concluded that the Rule’s exemptions for “legacy” ash ponds fell short of statutory requirements to protect human health and the environment, and ordered U.S. EPA to strengthen the Rule.

 Map data updated on Aug.
 20, 2019

 How to Use This Map Best experienced on larger screens, given the amount of data presented.

 · Hover over each marker to see the number of coal ash units at that site.

 · Zoom in to see the individual markers for each coal ash unit.
 Click on markers to display full information for each unit.

 · Filter map data by clicking on sidebar charts to select criteria.
 For example, click on "Complete Draft Plan Available" chart item to only display units with links to cleanup plans.

 Groundwater Contamination Summary Describes the status of groundwater monitoring and whether the operator has found groundwater contamination from coal ash.